TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 ## Sliding-window

-In our implementation of the sliding window the aggregation computation is triggered when an event enters the window.
-This means that whenever an event arrives to the Sliding-window for evaluation, Nussknacker computes the aggregate taking into account all the *preceding* events which qualify into the sliding window.
+In the default configuration (`emitWhenEventLeft` is set to `false`) of the sliding-window, the aggregation computation is triggered when an event enters the window.
+This means that whenever an event arrives to the sliding-window for evaluation, Nussknacker computes the aggregate taking into account all the *preceding* events which qualify into the window.
+Each incoming event will be **enriched** with the value of the aggregate.
+The computed aggregate is an equivalent of a function in a moving window which we commonly apply to time series events - like moving average or moving sum.

 Parameters specific to the Sliding window:

 **windowLength** - length of the sliding window

 **emitWhenEventLeft** - the aggregate computation can be also triggered when an event leaves the window.
-This means that the aggregate is computed taking into account all the *subsequent* events which qualify into the sliding window.
+This means that the aggregate takes into account all the *subsequent* events which qualify into the sliding-window.
+In this case the sliding-window node terminates all the incoming events and emits an aggregate when the window closes.

 ## Session-window

-Parameters specific to the session window:
+Parameters specific to the session-window:

-**endSessionCondition** - the session window can close not only on timeout; it will also close when the expression entered in this field will evaluate to true.
+**endSessionCondition** - the session-window can close not only on timeout; it will also close when the expression entered in this field will evaluate to true.
 Set it to `false` if the only way to close the window is through session timeout.

-**sessionTimeout**- session window will close after this time since the last event.
+**sessionTimeout**- session-window will close after this time since the last event.

 **emitWhen** - determines when the event with the result of the aggregation will be emitted.